How many backlinks has got a website? Nobody knows that in fact. Different counters give different counts.

 Check for max number of backlinks -

 This last check string will count as backlinks not only proper anchors but also URLs in image alt and src tags and in text.
 And does not include links that are listed on Google Webmaster Tools.
-So this does not return a full list of backlinks definitely.
+So this does not return a full list of backlinks either.

 Another thought.
 The backlinks give various positive signals to Google.
 Why shouldn't a src attribute be a signal?
 It's still a link, right?
 Or even futher, an URL written in body text?
 Or our name on a image?
 What is a backlink at all?